tryingsomestuff/Minic/README.md

 * 0.41 : try PSO texel tuning, prepare some evaluation feature, little speed optim
 * 0.42 : fix a SMP issue (lock)
 * 0.43 : fix another SMP issue
+* 0.44 : fix null move that was in fact NOT activated ! activate probcut.
+Add some counters.
+New release are sse4.2 and avx2 for both windows and linux.

 ## Thanks